-Connecting Powerdynamo alternator to lighting circuit (via regulator):
+Connecting Powerdynamo alternator to lighting circuit - Versions with DC and with AC regulator

-- The 2 black wires running from the stator coil carry the voltage for lights, horn, flashers etc. They have nothing to do with ignition. - This voltage (something between 10 and 50 volts AC) has however to be stabilized (regulated) and for most uses rectified into direct current (DC) as it primarily is alternating current (AC). - For this we offer 2 different regulators:
+- The 2 black wires running from the stator coil carry the voltage for lights, horn, flashers etc. They have nothing to do with ignition. - This voltage (something between 10 and 50 volts AC) has however to be stabilized (regulated) and for most uses rectified into direct current (DC) as it primarily is alternating current (AC). - For this we offer different regulators: